 7. Continue sketching until you have something like what is shown below.
+Left click at the beginning and again at the end of each line.
 (Notice that the top edge is not quite horizontal.)
-If you need to change something, use the New Selection, Edge filter to select the line, press the delete key and redraw it.
+If you need to change something, use Undo to back up or use New Selection, Edge filter to select a line, press the delete key and redraw it.
 Also note that the cursor changes shape when it is snapped onto another point or axis.